guardian/source/scripts/get-usage/README.md

 ## Improvements

--   [ ] Get all the available components and which ones aren't used anywhere
--   [ ] Write csvs too
 -   [ ] Get a list of repositories, what packages they install and which of those packages are actually used
--   [ ] Store the configuration in S3 and fetch it from there at the start of the run
 -   [ ] Add checks to ensure that the configuration contains all Source repositories
 -   [ ] Run the script automagically on a schedule
 -   [ ] Add this information to the Source dashboard
--   [ ] Install `react-scanner` locally instead of using `npx`